 The basic idea of context-free grammar is that, well, grammar exists free of context.
 Simply put, these replacements do not rely on what’s surrounding them.
 You can do any of these replacements at any time and it should be grammatically correct.

-The only problem with this system is that it doesn’t work well with passive sentences, but it is accepted overall.
+A problem with this system is that it doesn’t work well with passive sentences, so is inadequate to natural language, but it is widely used for (people-invented) computer languages..

 Next we tried applying the Context-Free model to noun phrases: